mattsooknah/6.001/readme.md

 A collection of worked examples, problem sets, and class projects (in various states of completion) from SICP and MIT 6.001.
-Uses the Racket dialect of Scheme.
+Uses both Racket and PLT Scheme.
 For reference, see:

 http://mitpress.mit.edu/sicp/